-- Ensure that the Assessment policy is updated in response to any government changes. - Organise staff training ensure staff are confident carrying out both Formative and Summative assessments. - Monitoring the quality and accuracy of assessment within our school. - Holding teachers accountable for the progress of all pupils towards their end of year expectations regular pupil progress reviews. - Develop and maintain links with other local schools to allow purposeful moderation opportunities - Ensure assessment strategies are kept up to date and new ideas are shared and explored with all colleagues. - Ensure that assessment priorities are addressed in the School Development plan and that there is an Assessment Action Plan in place, which is regularly reviewed. - Ensure that Subject Leaders take on an active role to monitor their subject area and report back to the Headteacher and Deputy Head. - Report to Governors on key aspects of pupil progress and attainment, including current standards ad trends over previous years.
+- Ensure that the Assessment policy is updated in response to any government changes. - Organise staff training to ensure staff are confident carrying out both Formative and Summative assessments. - Ensuring that all statutory assessments are conducted in accordance with the statutory guidance. - Monitoring the quality and accuracy of assessment within our school. - Holding teachers accountable for the progress of all pupils towards their end of year expectations regular pupil progress reviews. - Develop and maintain links with other local schools to allow purposeful moderation opportunities - Ensure assessment strategies are kept up to date and new ideas are shared and explored with all colleagues. - Ensure that assessment priorities are addressed in the School Development plan and that there is an Assessment Action Plan in place, which is regularly reviewed. - Ensure that Subject Leaders take on an active role to monitor their subject area and report back to the Headteacher and Deputy Head. - Report to Governors on key aspects of pupil progress and attainment, including current standards ad trends over previous years.